"Long Engine Life Starts With Reiff"

 "While our experiment is far from definitive and doesn't consider all possible ambient conditions, it does seem to show that far from causing corrosion, an always-on preheater actually appears to benefit the engine."

-Yes, we were pretty confident they would get the results they did.
-And yes, we could have done the test ourselves, but we wanted someone unbiased to do it.
-If we had done it, it may have been less credible to some people because we sell preheaters.
-But as they said, it's not definitive, so it's not reasonable or prudent to assume that you can never get corrosion in an engine if the preheater is left on continuously.
+Despite the above two test reports, we feel it is not prudent to assume that you can never get corrosion in an engine if the preheater is left on continuously.
 There are other variables involved.
-Probably the main risk factor is inactivity... the aircraft is not flown frequently.
+Probably the main risk factor is inactivity.
+Engines that sit a lot can get rusty, whether they have preheaters on them or not.
 If your aircraft will be inactive more than 30 days, you should read these:

 Engine Preservation for Active and Stored Aircraft